 In June 2011, Cipher entered into a distribution and supply agreement with Vertical Pharmaceuticals Inc. ("Vertical"), a U.S.-based specialty pharmaceutical company, under which Vertical was granted the exclusive right to market, sell and distribute CIP-TRAMADOL ER under the trade name ConZip in the U.S. (the "ConZip Distribution and Supply Agreement").
 The Company received an up-front payment of US\$0.5 million and a payment of US\$0.75 million upon launch of the product in 2011.
 In 2015, a milestone payment of US\$0.75 million was received for the achievement of a sales level.
-The ConZip Distribution and Supply Agreement provides for additional milestone payments of up to US\$3.0 million based upon the achievement of certain net sales targets.
-The Company also receives a mid-teen royalty on net sales.
-After product-related expenses are deducted, approximately 50% of net revenue received by Cipher from Vertical is paid to Galephar.
+The Company also receives a five percent royalty on net sales.
 The Company is responsible for product supply and manufacturing, which is fulfilled by Galephar.

-According to Symphony Health, the U.S. market in 2021 for extended release formulations of tramadol was US79.1 million, which represents approximately 43% of the total tramadol immediate release and extended release prescription market compared to US\$81.5 million in 2020, which represented approximately 41% of the total tramadol immediate release and extended release prescription market.
+According to Symphony Health, the U.S. market in 2022 for extended release formulations of tramadol was US77.2 million, which represents approximately 44% of the total tramadol immediate release and extended release prescription market compared to US\$79.1 million in 2021, which represented approximately 43% of the total tramadol immediate release and extended release prescription market.